oktadev/byob-dashboard/README.md

 # SPA APIs
-This sample also provides examples on how to update the users' profile/password and calls sample API (built using Lambda and Amazon API Gateway) endpoints.
-Follow this [link](/backend) to see more.
+This sample provides sample implementation user management (profile/password update) using Lambda and Amazon API Gateway.
+Navigate to the  [api folder](/api) to see more.